 In 1976, that “awakening” was quickly drowned when he was one of 12 boys to receive a part in the St. Louis Muny Opera’s production of Oliver (starring Vincent Price).

 After that, he wanted to be an actor.
-Jon performed in nearly every play that my busy high school theater department produced, and went on to get his undergraduate degree in theater from Illinois State.
+Jon performed in nearly every play that his busy high school theater department produced, and went on to get his undergraduate degree in theater from Illinois State.
 But not long after seeing Mass Appeal, Jon found himself at Saint Meinrad seminary in Indiana.

 The highlight of his theological studies was a semester he spent in Jerusalem, when Jon had the opportunity to experience first-hand the history, majesty and tragedy of the Holy Land.